dido1998/academic-kickstart/content/authors/admin/_index.md

 I recieved my bachelors degree in computer science from <a href="https://manipal.edu/mit.html"> Manipal Institute of Technology, India </a>.
 During my bachelors, I worked as a researcer at <a href="http://midas.iiitd.edu.in/"> MIDAS Lab</a> at IIIT Delhi, where I worked on several research problems in NLP under <a  href="https://www.iiitd.ac.in/rajivratn">Professor Rajiv Ratn Shah </a>.
 In my final semester, I conducted research in air-quality monitoring and predicton at <a href="https://www.iisc.ac.in/">IISc Bangalore</a> under <a href="https://ece.iisc.ac.in/~aditya/"> Prof. Aditya Gopalan </a> and <a href = "https://ece.iisc.ac.in/~htyagi/"> Prof. Himanshu Tyagi</a>.

 I have also spent time doing industrial internships at <a href="https://www.ubisoft.com/en-us/"> Ubisoft </a> and <a href = "https://symbl.ai/">Symbl.ai</a>.
-I am passionate about open-source and spent the summer of 2019 building <a href="https://docs.chainer.org/en/stable/chainerx/">ChainerX</a>-an open source deep learning library as a part of <a  href="https://summerofcode.withgoogle.com/"> Google Summer of Code</a>.
+I am passionate about open-source and spent the summer of 2019 building <a href="https://docs.chainer.org/en/stable/chainerx/">ChainerX</a>--an open source deep learning library--as a part of <a  href="https://summerofcode.withgoogle.com/"> Google Summer of Code</a>.